ajhenley/gitbook/debug_this_program.md

 # Debug this program
-This program is trying to assign two values to two variables, but if you put it in eclipse it won't successfully run.
+This program is trying to assign two values to two variables, but if you put it in Eclipse it won't successfully run.
 Find and fix the error.
 ```java
 public class DebugProg {
 	public static void main(String[] args) {